Susquehanna River: Main Susquehanna flow

-Etymology
+Naming

-"Susquehanna" may come from the Lenape (Delaware) word siskëwahane meaning "Muddy River".
-Alternatively, it may come from the Len'api term Sisa'we'hak'hanna, which means "Oyster River".
+"Susquehanna" may come from the Lenape word siskëwahane, meaning "Muddy River".
+Alternatively, it may come from another Lenape term, Sisa'we'hak'hanna, which means "Oyster River".
 Oyster beds were widespread in the bay near the mouth of the river, which the Lenape farmed.
 They left oyster shell middens at their villages.
-A third account translates "Susquehanna" from Susquehannock language as "the stream that falls toward the south" or "long-crooked-river".
+A third account translates "Susquehanna" from the Susquehannock language, of the Iroquoian family, as "the stream that falls toward the south" or "long-crooked-river".

-The Len'api were an Algonquian-speaking Native American people who had communities ranging from coastal Connecticut through New York and Long Island, and further south into New Jersey and Delaware in the mid-Atlantic area.
+The Lenape are an Algonquian-speaking Native American people who had communities ranging from coastal Connecticut through New York and Long Island, and further south into New Jersey and Delaware in the mid-Atlantic area.
 Their settlements in Pennsylvania included Con'esto'ga ("Roof-place" or "town", modern Washington Boro, Lancaster County), also called Ka'ot'sch'ie'ra ("Place-crawfish", modern Chickisalunga, Lancaster County), or Gasch'guch'sa ("Great-fall-in-river", modern Conewago Falls, Lancaster County).
 They were called Minquas ("quite different"), or Sisa'we'hak'hanna'lenno'wak ("Oyster-river-people") by others.
-The Len'api also called the area Sisa'we'hak'hanna'unk ("Oyster-river-place").
+The Lenape also called the area Sisa'we'hak'hanna'unk ("Oyster-river-place").

-Peoples of the mid-Atlantic Coast included coastal peoples who spoke Algonquian languages, such as the Len'api (whose bands spoke three dialects of Lenape), and Iroquoian languages-speaking peoples of the interior, such as the Eroni and the Five Nations of the Iroquois League, or Haudenosaunee.
+Peoples of the mid-Atlantic Coast included coastal peoples who spoke Algonquian languages, such as the Lenape (whose bands spoke three dialects of Lenape), and Iroquoian languages-speaking peoples of the interior, such as the Eroni and the Five Nations of the Iroquois League, or Haudenosaunee, based largely in present-day New York and upper Pennsylvania around the Great Lakes.
 The English of Pennsylvania referred to the Eroni people of Conestoga as "Susquehannocks" or "Susquehannock Indians", a name derived from the Lenape term.
 In addition, John Smith of Jamestown, Virginia, labeled their settlement as "Sasquesahanough" on his 1612 map when he explored the upper Chesapeake Bay area.

 In Virginia and other southern colonies, Siouan-speaking tribes constituted a third major language family, with their peoples occupying much of the middle areas of the interior.
+Algongquian-speaking peoples predominated in the coastal areas.
 Iroquoian speakers, such as the Cherokee and Tuscarora peoples, generally occupied areas to the interior near the Piedmont and foothills.